Making a Worm Bin

 Make sure the holes in the bottom of the top bin are in contact with the surface of the bottom bin's contents so the worms can get up through the holes.

 What will happen is the worms will migrate from the bottom bin into the top one in the pursuit of food.
-Once the top bin has filled up as well, most all of the worms should be in it.
-You can then remove the 1st bin (which should be all worm castings and only a few worms) and use the material as finished worm compost/worm castings.
+Once the top bin has attracted most the worms, you can then remove the 1st bin (which should be all worm castings and only a few worms) and use the material as finished worm compost/worm castings.

 When you've removed and emptied the bottom bin, you then empty out the top bin's contents into the bottom one, and then repeat the whole process.